 The dividends

-Due to rising prices of the ETFs (that’s a good thing) the current yield available has dropped.
-Here’s the yield estimate for the beginning of 2022.
+Thanks to rising prices of the ETFs in 2022 (that’s a good thing) the yield available dropped.
+Here was the yield estimate at the beginning of 2022.

 XEI – 3.6%